 Conclusion

-The results of current meta-analysis study highlight that Aronia supplementation may lead to a significant increase in HDL and reduction in total cholesterol and LDL, respectively.
+The results of current meta-analysis study highlight that Aronia supplementation may lead to a significant increase in HDL, and reduction in total cholesterol and LDL, respectively, and thus, is of contemporary, clinical interest.
 This information may be operationalized by health care providers and clinicians seeking a complimentary therapy for their patients.
 However, the literature remains somewhat equivocal as to whether certain biomarkers are meaningfully impacted, thereby highlighting the need for putative mechanisms to be investigated further, and further experimental studies, preferably RCT’s, be conducted.

 References